Princedeve/RelationShipWithMongoose/README.md

-# Relationship Project
+# Relationship Demo Project

-This project is a **Node.js backend application** that uses **Mongoose** to manage relationships data.
-It allows storing, updating, and retrieving information in a **MongoDB** database efficiently.
+This project demonstrates **MongoDB relationships** using **Mongoose** in Node.js.
+It focuses on understanding how **One-to-One** and **One-to-Many** relationships work.

 ## Features

-- CRUD operations (Create, Read, Update, Delete) for relationships
+- Simple examples of MongoDB relationships
+- One-to-One relationship
+- One-to-Many relationship
-- MongoDB database integration using Mongoose
+- Uses Mongoose models and references
-- Easy to extend for additional features
+- Educational and easy to understand
-- Well-structured backend code

 ## Technologies Used

 - Node.js
-- Express.js
 - MongoDB
 - Mongoose
 - JavaScript

-## Installation
+## How to Run

 1. Clone the repository:

 ```bash
 git clone https://github.com/your-username/Relationship.git